Renormalizing Two-Neutron Halo Nuclei Without Neutron-Core Interaction: Range of Applicability

 \section{Range of Applicability}

-In this section, we access the applicability of this specific version of the Hongo \& Son EFT in two different ways.
+In this section, we access the applicability of this specific version of the { HS scheme} in two different ways.
 First, we compare the matter radii obtained for different two-neutron halos with the ones from standard Halo EFT calculations including the \(nc\) interaction.
 Second, we calculate the position of the Landau pole for different nuclei and compare it to the high-momentum scale of the nuclei.
 Based on this, we check if the pole restricts the region of validity in practice.